Program Schedule for Class XVII

 Participants will come together as a class, examine leadership, as well as their individual roles and responsibilities.
-The class will also receive a background on topics of significant concern in Arkansas as a foreword to issues presented throughout the program.
+The class will also receive a background on topics of significant concern in Arkansas as a foreword to issues that will be presented throughout the program.

 In Part 1 of the Session, the class will assume the roles of legislators and work with sitting elected legislative leaders and various specials interests to move bills through the process from introduction in the committee room to final passage or defeat on a Chamber floor.

 Few people realize that south Arkansas is such a hub for global aerospace, defense and advanced technological and chemical companies with worldwide interests.
-But as a part of Class XII you will experience them all.
-With nationally ranked companies a plenty there is no shortage to the eye opening education you will receive.
+But as a part of Class XVII you will experience them all.
+With nationally ranked companies a plenty there is no shortage to the eye-opening education you will receive.
 South Arkansas has seen a rapid expansion of industrial development, advances in weaponry and the distribution of natural resources.
-The issues surrounding the utilization of these important areas come to life with behind the scenes tours of companies that keep our military equipped with the best in tactical equipment and provide innovative ideas and products.
+The issues surrounding the utilization of these important areas come to life with behind-the-scenes tours of companies that keep our military equipped with the best in tactical equipment and provide innovative ideas and products.
 Those areas combined with a look into the thriving Industrial Park areas, this session will surely open your mind to the wonders that are created in this part of the state.

 Arkansas is a state rich in history with a tourism industry that provides a lot to see and do.
-Tourism, strengthened by the revitalization of many key areas of our state, contribute quite a lot to our economy.
-During this session you will have a chance to look into an area full of history.
+Tourism, strengthened by the revitalization of many key areas of our state, contributes quite a lot to our economy.
+During this session, class members will have a chance to look into an area full of history.
 This area has been a target for many revitalization projects that have restored structures to their historical beauty, reinforced the draw for tourists and increased the effect of economic development in the region.

-From healthcare to poultry production, and transportation to retail sales, Northwest Arkansas continues to be one of the fastest growing and most progressive areas of the United States.
-Class members will examine the impact a relative handful of entrepreneurial pioneers have not just within our state but nationally.
-You will also see how those who’ve followed have pooled the collective resources to continue their legacy.
+From healthcare to poultry production, and transportation to retail sales, Northwest Arkansas continues to be one of the fastest-growing and most progressive areas of the United States.
+Class members will examine the impact a relative handful of entrepreneurial pioneers have had not just within our state but nationally.
+They will also see how those who have followed have pooled the collective resources to continue their legacy.